 As one of the leading disability law firms in the region, our team understands the importance of expediting the determination process for our clients, which is why we believe the reinstatement of the reconsideration process is not in the best interest of those the Social Security Administration is mandated to help.

-Whether you need a disability lawyer or one of Philadelphia’s trusted employment attorneys, you can find the legal help you need at Silver & Silver.
+When you need one of Philadelphia’s trusted disability attorneys, you can find the legal help you need at Silver & Silver.
 To learn more about the disability determination process or to speak with one of our top personal injury lawyers in Philadelphia, PA, contact us today at 484-207-0247.